NAGAGroup/cuda-x11-docker/README.md

 # then connect via ssh
 ssh -X root@localhost -p 2222
 ```
-The password is ``cugal``.
+The password is ``naga_is_awesome``.
 It may also be helpful to add the following to your ``~/.ssh/config`` file on the host(e.g. not the container) to automatically enable X11 forwarding for ssh.
 This is useful when using IDEs that support remote development.
 ```
 ForwardAgent yes
 ForwardX11 yes